he1nh/openshift-prometheus/README.md

 ![prometheus screenshot](/screenshots/prometheus-screenshot-1.png)

 As you can see, at the moment Prometheus is only monitoring itself.
 And although handy for getting yourself familiar with the Prometheus query language and general workings.
 It won't help you in monitoring your cluster.
-So when you want to do something more usefull you will need to modify the configuration file (*/etc/prometheus/prometheus.yml*) and add some additional *scrape* targets.
+So when you want to do something more useful you will need to modify the configuration file (*/etc/prometheus/prometheus.yml*) and add some additional *scrape* targets.
 Whereby we will be using Prometheus's integrated Kubernetes Service Discovery (SD).

 Create a [configmap](https://docs.openshift.com/container-platform/3.3/dev_guide/configmaps.html) including the prometheus config file and attach it as a *volume mount* to the pod by editing the prometheus deployment config